A Complete Breed Guide

 Thanks to their dense coat, Labradors can develop acute moist dermatitis or 'hot spots', particularly during warm weather or after swimming or bathing.
 Hot spots can be quite painful so early treatment by removing the hair and application of topical antibacterial and anti inflammatory medication from your veterinarian is needed to prevent them worsening.

 Along with hot spots, the Labrador's love of water can also lead to the development of ear infections if water becomes trapped in the ear canal.
 One simple step to help prevent ear infections in Labs is to use a gentle ear cleaner like Virbac Epi Otic in the ears after bathing or swimming.

 Seeing as Labradors tend to be predisposed to development of obesity and are also more likely than some other breeds to experience osteoarthritis, I usually suggest choosing a food designed to support both a healthy weight and healthy joints.
 The most suitable foods for adult Labradors are usually ones with modified calorie contents, tailored kibble shape to slow the rate of eating and additional nutrients such as green lipped mussell powder along with fish oil to support joint health and mobility.

 As mentioned earlier, large breed puppies such as Labs can suffer from developmental joint disorders if fed a diet too high in energy, so it is best to choose a large breed (or Labrador Retriever) specific diet to promote controlled bone growth.

 This Australian made formula tailored for adult retriever breeds contains functional nutrients including green lipped mussel powder to support joint health and an adapted calorie content to aid weight control.

-This premium quality food is designed with your adult Labrador Retriever's health and wellbeing in mind including the addition of glucosamine and chondroitin for joint health and l-carnitine to support lean muscle mass.
+This premium quality food is designed with your adult Labrador Retriever's health and wellbeing in mind, including the addition of glucosamine and chondroitin for joint health and reduced fat levels to maintain a healthy weight.